 The Best Elotes Grilled Mexican Street Corn Recipe

-Probably one of the most simple yet delicious summer BBQ side dishes, has to be elotes, or authentic Mexican street corn.
-An amazing burst of flavors from the natural sugars in the corn, the creaminess of mayonnaise, the salinity of the Cotija cheese, and smokiness of the chili.
+Probably one of the most simple yet delicious summer BBQ side dishes has to be elotes, or authentic Mexican street corn.
+An amazing burst of flavors from the natural sugars in the corn, the creaminess of mayonnaise, the salinity of the Cotija cheese, and the smokiness of the chili.
 Finished off with a bright burst of lime juice for a punch.

 This classic staple of authentic Mexican street food, traditionally sold by cart street food vendors who roast farm fresh corn on the cob until the kernels are smoky and just a touch charred.
 Then comes a slathering of a creamy lime infused topping, spices, and cotija cheese.
 This easy to make authentic elote recipe can be done at home, and is the perfect accompaniment to a backyard grill menu.

 Now that summer has finally arrived, it’s time to first properly clean your grill, then fire up the BBQ and get cooking.
 Preparing elotes on the hot grill provides a wonderfully flavorful smokey char on the surface, lending to that mouthwatering smoky grilled flavor everyone loves.
 But what makes this dish so amazing is the luscious "goop" that is spread on top.

 Elotes Mexican Corn Recipe